Alonebook11/Ed-Tech-Platform/README.md

 Tech-Roadmaps is a student-centric web platform offering **curated learning paths**, **interactive quizzes**, and **progress tracking** for key technology domains.
 Whether you're a beginner or upskilling, this platform provides structure, confidence, and clarity in your learning journey.

+> ⚠️ **Note:** Backend functionality was not implemented during the hackathon due to limited time.
+All features are currently frontend-based, with future expansion planned.

 ---

 ## 🧩 Features